raulfdm/generator-react-component-library/README.md

 Also, it's been using `react-scripts` only to get tests set up, which limits what we can do.

-Then I decide to create this generator and maintain everything up-to-date and also bring some options like `storybook`, `enzyme` or `react-testing-library` and more.
+Then I decide to create this generator and maintain everything up-to-date and also bring some options like `storybook`, `react-testing-library` and more.

 ## Usage